 Frequently Asked Questions:

-• Read the Website: For the best experience, make sure you review all the information provided on our website before booking your appointment.
-Sydnee has shared everything you need to know to help your visit go smoothly!
+Read the Website: For the best experience, make sure you review all the information provided on our website before booking your appointment.

-• Timing: Arrive on time, especially for 2nd and 3rd trimester appointments.
-Using the restroom beforehand ensures you get your full session without interruptions.
+Timing: Arrive on time, especially for 2nd and 3rd trimester appointments.
+Sometimes we need the entire session to get the best photos.

-• Patience: Your baby’s position and your comfort are crucial to capturing the best images.
-If baby is being a bit shy, Sydnee will use gentle techniques to encourage movement and help get the best possible results.
+Patience: Your baby’s position and your comfort are crucial to capturing the best images.
+If baby is being a bit shy, we will use gentle techniques to encourage movement of whatever is in the way to get the best possible results.

 ———————————————————